Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 I can’t wait for the next time my bleary-eyed darling climbs into bed, pulls the covers up under his chin, and orders me to “Read!”

-Until then, at least I know he’ll be HAPPY, safe in the knowledge that he is LOVED.
+Until then, at least I know he’ll feel close to me, safe in the knowledge that he is LOVED.

 Which ideas will you try out?
-Maybe you already have great ways to keep in touch.
+Or maybe you already have great ways to keep in touch.
 I’d love to hear them.

 Download your FREE Diamonds!

-Are you a fellow worrier?
+Are you a fellow book-loving worrier?
 Like the idea of solving your parenting problems with picture books?